Visiting London Tower Bridge

 In addition to watching travelers and getting excellent views, you can also enjoy a wonderful exhibition featuring information about the bridge and its construction.

 Despite the fact that both walkways offer incredible views, it is highly recommended to visit the east walkway to get a wonderful look at the city of London.
-You can also access the Great Bridges of the World exhibit from the east walkway.
+You can also access the Lives Of A Landmark exhibit from the east walkway.

 Once you’ve reached the South Tower, you’ll have the option to either walk down another 206 steps or take a lift.
 If you need to use the restroom, you’ll find bathrooms on the lower level of the South Tower.
 This level is approximately 129 steps from the top and 77 steps from the bottom.